Angular-Wave/angular.ts/src/services/http/http.md

 /**
-_ The `$http` service is a core AngularJS service that facilitates communication with the remote _ HTTP servers via the browser's [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) _ object or via [JSONP](http://en.wikipedia.org/wiki/JSONP).
+_ The `$http` service is a core AngularTS service that facilitates communication with the remote _ HTTP servers via the browser's [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) _ object or via [JSONP](http://en.wikipedia.org/wiki/JSONP).
 _